markods/GpuSeqAlign/README.md

 The algorithms are written in Cuda and C++.

-This work is part of my master's thesis (todo link).
+This work is part of my [master's thesis](./docs/Thesis.pdf).
 The idea is to start with the simplest GPU implementation and progressively optimize it, trying out different techniques.
-Then, pick overall good implementations, and compare to existing tools for exact alignment (todo).
+Then, pick overall good implementations, and compare to existing tools for exact alignment.

 ## Assumptions
 1. There is a niche where exact alignment is done, where speed and resource consumption is critial.